Sir George Seymour (1844 ship)

-Sir George Seymour was built in Sunderland, Tyne and Wear in 1844 by Somes Brothers.
+Sir George Seymour was built in Sunderland, Tyne and Wear, England in 1844, by the Somes Brothers.
 She made one voyage transporting convicts to Australia and at least one carrying emigrants to Australia and one to New Zealand.
-A fire at sea in her cargo in December 1867 forced her crew to abandon her.
+A fire at sea in her cargo in December 1867, forced her crew to abandon her.

 Convict transport

-On 4 November 1844 Sir George Seymour, John Young Clarke, master, set sail from England, bound for Van Diemen's Land, Australia; she arrived at Hobart on 27 February 1845.
+On 4 November 1844, Sir George Seymour, John Young Clarke, master, set sail from England, bound for Van Diemen's Land, Australia; she arrived at Hobart on 27 February 1845.
 She had embarked 345 male convicts and she landed 175 at Port Phillip and 169 at Hobart; one convict died on the voyage.
-She sailed for Calcutta on 27 June with 132 horses, and other cargo and passengers.
+She sailed for Calcutta on 27 June, with 132 horses, and other cargo and passengers.

 1849 emigrant voyage to Australia

 Sir George Seymour sailed from Plymouth on 9 January 1849, bound for Geelong, Victoria.
 She was carrying 302 assisted immigrants and assorted cargo.
 (Ten vessels, carrying over 1000 immigrants to Australia, left that week.)
 She anchored off Port Henry on 14 May; she arrived at Melbourne 1 June.
-On 3 July she sailed from Sydney, bound for Singapore and Calcutta.
+On 3 July, she sailed from Sydney, bound for Singapore and Calcutta.

 1850 emigrant voyage to New Zealand

-In 1850 Sir George Seymour was one of the First Four Ships to carry emigrants from England to the new colony of Canterbury in New Zealand on behalf of the Canterbury Association.
-The other three ships were Cressy, Charlotte Jane, and Randolph.
+In 1850, Sir George Seymour was one of the First Four Ships to carry emigrants from England to the new colony of Canterbury in New Zealand on behalf of the Canterbury Association.

 Sir George Seymour left Plymouth Sound, England around 11 am on Sunday, 8 September 1850, with about 227 passengers.